Corey Bailey

 This is an effect that causes a repeating of the signal.
 It is actually a type of

-assigning the signal back unto itself.
-Nowadays, the effect can be created
+the signal back unto itself.
+Nowadays, the effect can be created digitally with

 Saturation